 We encourage logistics providers to use the most carbon-efficient fuels for transport throughout our supply chain.
 This includes the use of alternative fuels, such as renewable natural gas created from biowaste, biofuels, hydrogen, natural gas, propane and electricity.
 Where possible, the biofuels McDonald’s uses are generated from by-products rather than crops grown for food.

-HAVI, one of McDonald’s logistics suppliers, has announced a five-year joint plan with vehicle maker Scania to improve its carbon footprint.
+HAVI, one of McDonald’s logistics suppliers, has announced a five-year joint plan with vehicle maker Scania in 2017 to improve its carbon footprint.
 It aims to significantly reduce the number of diesel-powered vehicles it uses, and convert around 70% of its fleet to alternative fuels in a number of European countries by 2021.
-The CO2 emissions created by deliveries to McDonald’s restaurants will be monitored in real time, and are expected to fall by 15 to 40%, depending on route, fuel used and traffic conditions.
+The CO2 emissions created by deliveries to McDonald’s restaurants will be monitored in real time, and are expected to fall by 15 - 40%, depending on route, fuel used and traffic conditions.

 As part of their efforts to accelerate the decarbonization of the supply chain, our logistics providers also generate renewable electricity with solar panels in some of their distribution centers.
 In Belgium, a provider has installed a wind turbine.